Muirchertach mac Muiredaig (Mac Ercae): Issue

 The 12th-century Middle Irish tale Aided Muirchertaig Meic Erca is an account of Muirchertach's supernatural death.
 Here Muirchertach dies in the House of Clettach, drowned in a vat of wine, burned by fire, and crushed by a falling roof beam, near Brú na Bóinne, beguiled by the illusions of the otherworldly maiden Sín into believing that he is being attacked by Túathal Máelgarb.
-The manner of his demise is an example of the "Threefold death," a feature of Celtic mythology and literature.
+The manner of his demise is an example of the "Threefold death," a feature of Indo-European mythology and Celtic literature.